BalanPradeepKumar/docker_django_mysql/README.md

 ## Troubleshooting/Issues

 Known Issues:
+#### :warning: Warning running on Windows OS
+* The default Docker setup on Windows uses a VirtualBox VM to host the Docker daemon.
+Unfortunately, the mechanism VirtualBox uses to share folders between the host system and the Docker container is not compatible with the MySql database.
+This means that it is not possible to run a MongoDB container with the data directory mapped to the host on Windows OS.
-* Docker volume mapping to local has shown issues if docker is running in Windows OS.
-As a quick work around comment volume mapping in `docker-compose.yml` if you are runnning in Windows OS.
+* As a quick work around to run this example on windows machine please comment few lines of volume mapping in `docker-compose.yml`.

 ## Support